 A heater core is much like a small radiator.
-Coolant is circulated through it from the water pump and it has fins to increase the surface area and shed heat more efficiently.
+Coolant is circulated through it from the water pump, and it has fins to increase the surface area and shed heat more efficiently.
 The heater core is located in the HVAC box (which stands for heating, ventilation, and air conditioning), which is typically located on the firewall in the vehicle’s passenger compartment.
-In order to gain access to the heater core the box typically needs to be disassembled, which in many cases involves the complicated job of removing the dash.
+In order to gain access to the heater core, the box typically needs to be disassembled, which in many cases involves the complicated job of removing the dash.
 In most cases, it’s an all-day job, at least.

 Costs of Heater Core Replacement

-For some more specific estimates of the cost of heater core replacement, using $100 an hour as a labor rate and adding in the cost of a couple of gallons of coolant:
+For some more specific estimates of the cost of heater core replacement, using $150 an hour as a labor rate and adding in the cost of a couple of gallons of coolant:

 For a 2003 Honda Civic with a 1.7-liter engine, the labor time to replace the heater core is 7.3 hours.
 A factory heater core costs about $341, or a UAC part costs about $65.
 This makes the job about $1081 using OE parts, or about $815 using aftermarket parts.

-What Goes Wrong with Heater Cores
+What Goes Wrong with Heater Cores?

 Another reason to replace the heater core is if the core becomes plugged.
-In most cases a plugged heater core can be flushed.
+In most cases, a plugged heater core can be flushed.
 It only takes a little bit of obstruction to reduce coolant flow to the point that the heater doesn’t work, and the procedure then is usually to pull the heater hoses and flush clean water through the core back and forth until it runs clean and freely.
-That doesn’t always work though, and then replacement is the next step.
+That doesn’t always work, though, and then replacement is the next step.

 Clogs can happen because the fluid is old or contaminated, or sometimes they can be caused by stop-leak products, which can clog small passages in the radiator and heater core.
-Another issue is that some different types of coolant are incompatible; when mixed, some combinations can congeal to a thick gel that is very difficult to clear from fine coolant passages.
+Another issue is that some different types of coolant are incompatible; when mixed, some combinations can congeal into a thick gel that is very difficult to clear from fine coolant passages.
 In that case, the heater core is one of the first parts affected, and it is usually replaced.

-The main way is to service the coolant according to the schedule in the owner’s manual, and to make sure that nothing but the correct fluid is added to the cooling system.
-If water must be added most manufacturer’s recommend using distilled water rather than tap water.
+The main way is to service the coolant according to the schedule in the owner’s manual and to make sure that nothing but the correct fluid is added to the cooling system.
+If water must be added, most manufacturer’s recommend using distilled water rather than tap water.

-In most cases it’s close to an all day job, sometimes even involving disassembling and removing the dash.
+In most cases, it’s close to an all-day job, sometimes even involving disassembling and removing the dash.